-- (1) Reflects the expense recognized for financial statement purposes with respect to option awards for the year ended December 31, 2006, in accordance with FAS 123R, and includes option awards granted prior to 2006.
-The assumptions made in calculating the expense recognized with respect to the option awards are set forth in Note 8 to the Company's audited financial statements for the year ended December 31, 2006, which are located in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006. - (2) The amounts in this column reflect the actuarial increase in the present value of the executive officer's benefits under the Steelworkers' Pension Trust, a multi-employer pension plan maintained by the Steelworkers' Union, based on the annual contribution to the Trust that the Company was required to pay to fund the executive's benefit accrued under the Trust for 2006. - (3) Reflects amounts payable to or on behalf of the respective executive for the following: term life insurance premiums, Company contributions to the 401(k) Plan and membership fees for the Southpointe Country Club.
-In addition, the amount reflected for Mr. McAninch includes (i) \$22,090 for premiums paid by the Company for a whole life insurance policy on Mr. McAninch's life, with his spouse named as the beneficiary and (ii) \$24,840 representing the 2006 actual cost of a down payment on an automobile lease, monthly lease payments and standard maintenance.
+- (1) All amounts in the Bonus column represent discretionary awards under the variable compensation program except for (i) Mr. Oates was entitled to a minimum bonus of \$200,000 for 2008 in accordance with the terms of his employment agreement, (ii) Mr. Beible was entitled to a minimum bonus of \$135,000 for 2009 in accordance with the terms of his employment agreement and (iii) Mr. McGrath was awarded a special bonus of \$50,000 in 2007 for his efforts in defending the Company in a significant lawsuit. - (2) Amounts in this column reflect the full grant date fair values of awards granted during the fiscal year, determined in accordance with Financial Accounting Standards Board ASC 718-10 Compensation-Stock Compensation (formerly FAS 123R).
+The assumptions made in calculating the grant date fair value of the option awards are set forth in Note 8 to the Company's audited financial statements for the year ended December 31, 2009, which are located in the Company's Annual Report on Form 10-K for its fiscal year ended December 31, 2009. - (3) The amounts in this column reflect the actuarial increase in the present value of the executive officer's benefits under the Steelworkers' Pension Trust, a multi-employer pension plan sponsored by the United Steelworkers, based on the annual contribution to the Trust that the Company was required to pay to fund the executive's benefit accrued under the Trust for each year. - (4) Reflects amounts payable to or on behalf of the respective executive for the following: term life insurance premiums, Company contributions to the 401(k) Plan and membership fees for the Southpointe Country Club.
+In addition, the 2009 amount reflected for Mr. Oates includes \$15,787 for automobile lease payments. - (5) Mr. Oates was appointed President and Chief Executive Officer effective January 2, 2008. - (6) Mr. Beible was appointed Senior Vice President of Operations effective February 11, 2009. - (7) Mr. Ubinger has resigned as Vice President, Finance, Chief Financial Officer and Treasurer of the Company effective April 30, 2010.